Richard Dannatt: Retirement

 In October 2012, The Times conducted an undercover investigation into Dannat's lobbying activities.
-According to the Guardian, Dannatt offered to lobby Bernard Gray, who was then Chief of Defence Materiel.
+According to The Guardian, Dannatt offered to lobby Bernard Gray, who was then Chief of Defence Materiel.
 Dannatt was quoted as saying he had engineered a seat at a formal dinner with the Ministry of Defence's new permanent secretary, Jon Thompson, to help another company, Capita Symonds, which was bidding for a contract to manage MoD estates.
 According to The Independent, Dannatt acknowledged that he had offered to assist in facilitating conversations, but stated that he had rejected an offer of an £8,000 per month fee to lobby on behalf of the organisation and that he had "no inclination" to contravene the rules on lobbying, and would regard any such claim as "seriously defamatory".

 In July 2016, he formally handed over his Tower of London role to the Deputy Governor and was succeeded by Sir Nick Houghton in October 2016.
 Also in 2016, his book Boots on the Ground: Britain and her Army since 1945, was published.
 In the book, he opined that "going to Iraq was a strategic error of near biblical proportions" and that the defence budget of 2% of GDP is "too meagre in the current security climate".

 Commenting on the Victims Rights Campaign in September 2018, he told the news media that retiring soldiers, airmen and sailors should receive a psychological assessment as part of the resettlement package before leaving duty to help them avoid future prison and homelessness.

+He became a paid adviser to the US defence company Teledyne Technologies in 2022.
+After Palestine Action targeted a Teledyne factory in Wales, Dannatt asked the government to take action against the group.

+In March 2025, The Guardian reported it had filmed Dannatt telling undercover reporters he could make introductions to government ministers for a potential client who wanted to lobby the government.
+Dannatt later said he did not agree that his conduct had broken the House of Lords rules.
+On 14 March 2025, the House of Lords Commissioners for Standards started an investigation of two possible breaches of the House of Lords rules.